jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 **I'M NOT** a good talker either , if u ever interact with me ingame i'll probably just do a small gesture . .

+**I ACT** erratic when i ' m stressed out or just genuinely freaking out so if you can i ' d prefer if you just don ' t approach me during those times

 **FRUEQUENT** mood swings , I might ignore you for days on end or just go completely silent whenever I feel upset

 thats all you need to know okay bye . .
 I said BYE FUCK OFF